Immortality-IMT/Manhattan-Group/README.md

 Immortality Cryptocurrency
 Homepage: https://imt.cx

 If you are interested in being part of the moderation of the project, join and discuss blockchain at our telegram https://t.me/immortality_IMT

+The project is broken up into seperate parts and each are independent of eachother.
+So work on what you want to work on.
+At release we shall bring it all together.

+Part 1: Node discovery system of the peer to peer netowrk Part 2: Propagation and latency of information to the peer to peer network Part 3: Is the blockchain stuff, mining, wallets, crunching numbers...